East–West Line (Singapore): Timber to concrete sleeper replacement works

-The timber sleepers on the East–West Line was required to be replaced as they were near the end of their 25-year lifespan.
+The timber sleepers on the East–West Line were required to be replaced as they were near the end of their 25-year lifespan.
 The replacement sleepers, made of concrete, have a significantly longer lifespan.
 To speed up works, train services on the East–West Line was adjusted to end earlier.
 The work was divided into three phases: Phase 1 (Bugis – Tanah Merah), Phase 2 (Joo Koon – Jurong East, Tanah Merah – Pasir Ris) and Phase 3 (Jurong East – Outram Park).
 The sleepers were fully replaced on 18 February 2017.

 Re-signalling works

 A new moving-block signalling system, supplied by Thales, replaced the former ageing fixed-block signalling system on the East–West Line.
-The new signalling system, costing $195 million, reduces waiting times for trains during peak periods from 120 seconds then to 100 seconds now.
+The new signalling system, costing $195 million, reduces waiting times for trains during peak periods from 120 to 100 seconds.
 The new system became operational between Pioneer and Tuas Link stations on 18 June 2017.
 Newer rolling stocks, such as the C151B and C151C, are equipped for use solely on the new signalling system.
 Since 27 May 2018, the new signalling system has been operating full-day on the entire East–West Line.